 In order for businesses to look back on how they did in the past, they need to follow a certain set of steps to verify that their financials are accurate.
 These steps are commonly referred to as the accounting cycle because, after each accounting period has ended, businesses repeat the same basic steps.

 The goal of the accounting cycle steps is to ensure that every cent that changed hands during the accounting period is accounted for properly and reflected in a company’s financial statements.
 Financial statements serve as the ultimate historical record for a business, and the stakes are high for getting them right.
 Outside parties like banks, investors, and the IRS will look at your financial statements to decide things like whether to give you a loan or whether you paid the right amount in taxes.

 You can think of the accounting cycle as a checklist that needs to be completed at the end of the accounting period.
 When all steps are checked off, you can move on to the next accounting period with a clean slate.

 An accounting period can be a month, quarter, or year depending on how often your business needs financial reports.

-Before we go through each step of the accounting cycle, it’s important to remember that this process originated when accountants completed these steps by hand in physical ledgers and journals.
+Before we go through each step of the cycle and the accounting terms associated with each, it’s important to remember that this process originated when accountants completed these steps by hand in physical ledgers and journals.
 We’ll highlight which of these steps now happen behind the scenes thanks to computers, but we’ll go through each so that you’ve got a full understanding of the process.